Rochester & Buffalo Bicycle Accident Attorneys

 Clinging to Vehicles

 We see it all the time in professional cycling, but it is illegal (and potentially dangerous) to hold onto a car and be pulled along the roadway.
-Remember that when professional cyclists hold onto moving vehicles, they are doing it on a closed course and they are getting pulled by team cars with trained drivers.
+Remember that when professional cyclists hold onto moving vehicles, they are doing it on a closed course, and they are getting pulled by team cars with trained drivers.
 That's not true of the rest of us.

 Riding on Roadways, Shoulders, Bicycle Lanes & Bicycle Paths

 Bicycles must be ridden on the right side of the roadway and as far to the right as it is safe for the cyclist to do.
 While we do see the occasional cyclist riding against traffic, motorists tend to find it much more upsetting to have a bicyclist riding against them in traffic than to overtake a cyclist on the right side of the road.
 So be safe and stay on the right side of the road.
 Remember, the law views a bicyclist riding against traffic the same as if you drove your car against traffic.
-Should you be injured riding against traffic, you're likely to be the one that the law blames for the accident.
+Should you be injured riding in traffic, you're likely to be the one that the law blames for the accident.

 In addition, the law commands that bicyclists ride no more than two bicyclists side by side.
-When being overtaken by a car, bicyclists are required to get into single file in order to afford the passing vehicle more room.
+When being overtaken by a car, bicyclists are required to get into a single file in order to afford the passing vehicle more room.
 We're fortunate in Upstate New York to have so much open roadway that many times, motorists are able to overtake cyclists riding two side by side without difficulty.
 However, the rule obviously favors motorists and was written to facilitate faster moving cars in overtaking generally slower moving cyclists in a safe manner.
 We are sharing the roadway too, and that means sometimes cyclists have to get into a single file.

 Lamps & Other Equipment